-Wind Tre reports on 2016 results; EOF secures €1.4 billion government contract to provide fibre-based broadband to six regions; government releases first tranche of public funds towards its €2.2 billion broadband investment program; Fastweb delivering 500Mb/s service to 7.5 million premises; SINFI infrastructure registry helping to reduce cost of deploying fibre by a third; Fastweb, Wind and Vodafone continue with €2.5 billion NGN project; Milan’s Metroweb acquired by Enel; Fastweb joins TIM in fibre venture; report update includes the regulator’s market data reports to September 2016, telcos’ operating and financial data to Q4 2016, recent market developments.
+Government shows alarm over TIM’s fibre investment program; Wind Tre reports on 2016 results; EOF secures €1.4 billion government contract to provide fibre-based broadband to six regions; government releases first tranche of public funds towards its €2.2 billion broadband investment program; Fastweb delivering 500Mb/s service to 7.5 million premises; SINFI infrastructure registry helping to reduce cost of deploying fibre by a third; Fastweb, Wind and Vodafone continue with €2.5 billion NGN project; Milan’s Metroweb acquired by Enel; Fastweb joins TIM in fibre venture; report update includes the regulator’s market data reports to September 2016, telcos’ operating and financial data to Q1 2017, recent market developments.

 Telecom Italia (TIM), Metroweb, Fastweb, Vodafone, Tiscali, Wind, BT Italia.

 Last updated 20 Jun 2017

 Analyst: Henry Lancaster